mannrobo-training/testbench/README.md

   * What are `if`, `else if`, and `else` blocks?
   * What are `for` loop structures?
   * What are `while` loop structures?
+  * How can I make the program wait a few seconds?
 * How to configure motors and sensors
 * How to work with motors
-  * Setting power
+  * How can I set motor power levels?
-  * Stopping motors
+  * How does "power" relate to output speed and force?
+  * How can I stop a motor?
 * How to work with sensors
   * What types of sensors there are and what they do?
-  * Getting data from sensors
+  * How can I get input data from a sensor?

+## Procedures/Tasks

+### Part I: Creating the program.